-I am the president of my apartment (don’t think my age is huge (I’m mid age) or I am over talented 🙂 ).
-A little apartment of total 14 flats.
+I am the president of my apartment (don’t think my age is huge (I’m mid-age) or I am over talented 🙂 ).
+A little apartment of total of 14 flats.
 If you never maintained a building, you don’t know how painful it is.

-You will get no salary at the end of the day, but a good amount of your daily time will be occupied to maintain some silly jobs like water lifting motor is not working, guard will go on leave, and a lot like those.
+You will get no salary at the end of the day, but a good amount of your daily time will be occupied to maintain some silly jobs like water-lifting motor is not working, the guard will go on leave, and a lot like those.

 At the end of the day, we have to calculate whether the service charge we are taking from the flat owners is sufficient or not.

 Sometimes we think: “what if we increase the service charge by 500 BDT?”
 BDT is the short form of Bangladeshi Taka.
 You guessed right 🙂 I am from Bangladesh.

 Okay!
 You have got an idea of how what-if analysis fits in your day-to-day life.
 Some more examples:

 - What might be our yearly profit if we increase our product price by 5%?